Thank you to Bob’s Red Mill for sponsoring this post!

 - The purpose of the milk powder is to give the rolls more milky flavor.
 You can omit the milk powder.
 In other milk bread recipes, I use condensed milk.
 If you also want to use condensed milk instead, swap out the 2 tablespoons of milk powder and 3 tablespoons of sugar with 4 tablespoons (or 80 grams) of condensed milk.
 Some people have asked how you can replace the seemingly dry sugar with condensed milk.
 The reason is because sugar liquefies once you mix it in with the wet ingredients in the dough.
 If you use condensed milk, the dough won’t suddenly turn extremely wet.

-- Because Meyer lemons tend to be less acidic, I prefer using equal parts lemon juice and sugar.
+- Because Meyer lemons tend to be less acidic, use equal parts Meyer lemon juice and sugar (by volume).
 Meyer lemons also tend to be more juicy than conventional lemons.

 - If you’re using a cast iron or glass baking pan, you may need to bake the rolls for an extra minute or two.